The New World of Same-Sex Marriage in California: Is Marriage and/or Domestic Partnership Right For You?

 3. Registering or marrying can raise many complex and new legal questions.

-For couples registered before January 2005, the "date of marriage" is the registration date -- not January 1, 2005, though there may be challenges to retroactivity provisions
+For couples registered before January 2005, the "date of marriage" is the registration date -- not January 1, 2005, though there may be challenges to retroactivity provisions.

 Will couples that registered with their partner out-of-state (i.e. Vermont Civil Unions) be covered automatically if they reside in California?
-YES -- but not those who registered with local registries only
+YES — but not those who registered with local registries only.

 Will partners registered with or married to someone else out-of-state (i.e. Vermont Civil Unions) need to terminate that registration/marriage before registering or marrying with another partner as DP in California?
-YES -- and they will be able to do so in California courts!
+YES — and they will be able to do so in California courts!

 Will California's marital rules be applied to registered or married couples that live out-of-state, or couples who live in California and then relocate?
-Outcome is uncertain at this time
+Outcome is uncertain at this time - and it depends on the law of the state you are living in.

 Four Options for California Couples